Dear reader of ADxS.org, please excuse the disruption.

 ADHD symptoms are stress symptoms

-The World Health Organization (WHO) points out in its ADHD screening test ASRS: “The symptoms of this disorder are often misdiagnosed as stress.”1 Nigg formulates: “…adversity can cause a child to look just like he has ADHD.”2 and says nothing other than that stress can generate symptoms that are very similar to ADHD.
+The World Health Organization (WHO) points out in the ASRS ADHD screening test it developed: “The symptoms of this disease are often misdiagnosed as stress.”1 Nigg formulates: “…adversity can cause a child to look just like he has ADHD.”2 and says nothing other than that stress can generate symptoms that are very similar to ADHD.
 Individual studies also address the connection between stress and ADHD symptoms.3

 Most ADHD symptoms are congruent with “normal” symptoms of severe stress.
 However, ADHD and stress are by no means the same thing.
 Chronic uncontrollable stress, i.e. severe (and often psychological) stress that is perceived as threatening or frightening, can trigger almost identical symptoms to ADHD.
 Martin Winkler reports one such case anecdotally in a lecture.4 Cognitive impairments can be caused by both mental and physical stress.5